esciencecenter-digital-skills/teamwork-for-research-software-development/README.md

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

-### How to write hours:
-In exact:
-* 00020213 (Knowledge Development)
-* 00072 (KD SIG's)
-* Note: Teamwork course development

-Also fill in your hours [in this spreadsheet](https://nlesc-my.sharepoint.com/:x:/g/personal/s_vanderburg_esciencecenter_nl/EbgKWLA71sdEvecqKsfdb3MBuIlQe8Mei8WEKYMxIAZsPA?e=0pAYEI)

 ## Contributing
 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.